Claymation Comedy of Horrors: Plot

 In the middle of a forest on Halloween, an anthropomorphic pig named Wilshire and his two employees, a snail named Sheldon and another pig named Vince, field-test a new rocket-themed carnival ride, with Vince strapped in as the test subject.
-The ride consists of a rocket connected to an arm that arcs into their air and violently crashes into an anvil, dislodging any loose change from the pockets of an unsuspecting rider.
+The ride consists of a rocket connected to an arm that arcs into the air and violently crashes into an anvil, dislodging any loose change from the pockets of an unsuspecting rider.
 Ecstatic over the results, Wilshire cranks the machine up full-blast, ignoring Sheldon's protests.
 However, the ride is unable to take the stress and overloads, causing the rocket module to detach from the arm and fly off into the air with Vince still in it.

 Sheldon falls into the blast crater the rocket made and finds a glowing medallion attached to a journal.
 Upon picking up the journal, he and Wilshire learn about Victor Frankenswine and his backstory: one Halloween night many years ago, he created an all-powerful monster that could "rival the gods", but his castle was raided by an angry mob of peasants.
-Frankenswine managed to launch his journal through a window, but was struck by lightning and killed while fleeing the mob.
-Now that Wilshire and Sheldon have found the lost journal, if they follow the map imprinted on Sheldon's tongue, they can win an instant camera, a scooter, a tote bag, or Frankenswine's all-powerful monster.
+Frankenswine managed to launch his journal through a window but was struck by lightning and killed while confronting the mob.
+Now that Wilshire and Sheldon have found the lost journal, if they follow the map imprinted on Sheldon's tongue, they can win Frankenswine's monster among other prizes such as a tote bag.

 Seeing this as a ticket to money and power, Wilshire successfully brings a reluctant Sheldon along by convincing him that all he wants is the tote bag and not the monster.
 When the two protagonists arrive at the castle, they are cordially invited in by a green monster who mistakes Wilshire for Dr. Jekyll and Sheldon for Mr. Hyde.
 The protagonists find that a Halloween Monster Convention is being held inside the castle and that no non-monster mortals, especially themselves, are allowed.
-After a series of mishaps, such as unsuccessfully demonstrating at a science demo, the protagonists come across Wilshire's dead grandmother, who finds out that they are still alive and sounds an alarm to inform the other monsters.
+After a series of mishaps, such as unsuccessfully demonstrating at a live science demo, the protagonists come across Wilshire's dead grandmother, who finds out that they are still alive and sounds an alarm to inform the other monsters.